Language with Vision: a Study on Grounded Word and Sentence Embeddings: Contextualized Visual Grounding

-While we successfully showed the benefit of visual grounding for word embeddings on a wide range of tasks, whether or not visual grounding helps deep attention-based contextualized language models (transformers) on current sentence-level language tasks is still under debate \citep{Yun2021DoesVP,iki2021effect,tan-bansal-2020-vokenization}.
-While some approaches report slight improvements \citep{sileo2021visual}, it is mostly believed that visually grounded transformer models such as VL-BERT \citep{su2019vl} not only bring no improvements for language tasks but they might distort the linguistic knowledge obtained from textual corpora for solving the natural language understanding tasks \citep{tan-bansal-2020-vokenization, Yun2021DoesVP}.
-The main backbone of all transformers is stacking multiple attention layers \citep{vaswani2017attention}, briefly explained in Section~\ref{sec:gap}.
-Transformer-based language models \citep[e.g. BERT][]{devlin2018bert} are trained on a masked language modeling task: some words of the context are masked out and the model is trained to predict the masked tokens with correct choices.
-After this step (often called pre-training), the model is then fine-tuned on downstream tasks such as paraphrase detection \citep{dolan2005automatically} and sentiment classification \citep{socher2013recursive}.
-Given the large amount of training data, more textual context, and powerful transformers, one might argue that visual grounding does not bring new information for solving the current NLP tasks \citep{tan-bansal-2020-vokenization}.
-We are interested to see if our simple grounding approach could be beneficial for transformer-based language models.
-For this aim, we applied our grounding approach on BERT \citep{devlin2018bert}.
-The BERT model is one of the first successful transformer models for sentence-level natural language understanding tasks that provides the baseline for more advanced transformer models.
-It has been pre-trained on English Wikipedia\footnote{https://en.wikipedia.org/wiki/English\_Wikipedia} and BookCorpus \citep{Zhu_2015_ICCV}, a collection of 11,038 unpublished books.
-We carry out new experiments to compare the performance of visually grounded BERT and purely textual BERT on sentence-level NLP tasks.
-For classification tasks, the BERT model can be divided into an encoder and a classifier.
-The encoder marks the beginning and the end of the input with `[cls]' and `[sep]' tokens (see Figure~\ref{fig:bert}) and outputs a fixed dimensional vector per token.
-We can, therefore, treat it as a word-embedding model: given the sentence \(S_j=[w_1,w_2 \cdots w_n]\) with $n$ words, it outputs \(T_j=[t_1,t_2 \cdots t_n]\), where $t_i$ denotes the contextualized encoding of the word $w_i$.
-The classifier is a multi-layer-perceptron network generating the final output following the BERT encoder.
-Shown in Figure~\ref{fig:bert}, similar to our proposed model, we train a linear mapping $M$ followed by an LSTM encoder to predict an image vector given its caption.
+When used for classification tasks, the BERT engine is coupled with a multi-layer-perceptron network generating the final output.
+As shown in Figure~\ref{fig:bert}, similar to our proposed model, we train a linear mapping $M$ followed by an LSTM encoder to predict an image vector given its caption.
 After the training phase (see the lower box), for each classification task, the pre-trained model has to be fine-tuned.
-For this step, an MLP is added on top of the mapping $M$ for fine-tuning on downstream tasks (see the upper box).
+For this step, an MLP is added on top of the mapping $M$ for fine-tuning on the downstream task (see the upper box).
 In the fine-tuning phase, the `[cls]' tokens encode the given input through multiple attention layers and the rest of the tokens are discarded \citep{devlin2018bert}.
 In a nutshell, our approach adds the learned alignment $M$ between the pre-trained BERT encoder and its classifier.
 This alignment is applied to the BERT encoding to align its final representation to vision without deteriorating its textual information.\\